spsforks/SCons-scons-wiki/SconsProjects.md

 * [KDevelop](http://www.kdevelop.org/) (IDE for C++ and other languages) They created a proof of concept for using scons, but later [switched](http://lwn.net/Articles/188693) to CMake.
 * [bksys](http://freehackers.org/~tnagy/bksys.html) was a scons-based build system used by kde programs.
 In 2006 it evolved into [waf](http://code.google.com/p/waf), a competitor for SCons.
-* [Delta3D](http://delta3d.org/) Open source gaming and simulations engine, switched to CMake Non Open source projects which use SCons as their build system.
+* [Delta3D](http://delta3d.org/) Open source gaming and simulations engine, switched to CMake

+Non Open source projects which use SCons as their build system:

 * [ISTS TCP BIOS](http://7eq.ath.cx/repos/ISTS%20BIOS%20TCP/) A proprietary loader software for a telecomunications traffic simulator
 * [Battlefield 1942](http://www.eagames.com/official/battlefield/1942/us/home.jsp) (FPS and vehicle action game)